 Our bodies need energy provided by food to be able to perform our daily activities.
 Having meals at regular times is important to function at our best.
 If you tend to skip meals or eat at irregular times, you may experience fatigue, food cravings or increased eating at the next meal.
-Aim to have at least three meals a day including a variety of foods from the four food groups of Canada's Food Guide.
+Aim to have at least three meals a day including a variety of foods as described in Canada's Food Guide.

 Having snacks in between meals is a great way to keep us nourished and give us the energy we need to complete our work shifts.
 At breaks, opt for healthy snacks that include combinations from a variety of foods from the four food groups.
 Here are some ideas:

 Excessive intake of caffeine can cause insomnia, headaches, irritability and nervousness.
-It is recommended that foods containing caffeine should not be consumed five hours before sleeping.
+It is recommended that foods containing caffeine should not be consumed up to 8 hours before sleeping.

 Common caffeine sources include:

 Going to bed with an empty stomach or immediately after a heavy meal can interfere with sleep.
 If you get home hungry, have a snack that is low in fat and easy to digest.
 A light snack before going to bed helps in getting a good restful sleep.
 Examples include: